 Symptoms of hearing loss

 Ontdek de symptomen en mate van gehoorverlies.
 Leer de vier belangrijkste signalen herkennen en krijg deskundig advies van Oogwereld Hoorzorg.
 Maak direct een afspraak of doe de online hoortest voor inzicht in jouw gehoorgezondheid.
 Neem contact op voor meer informatie.

-find your branch
+find your Boutique

+Symptoms of hearing loss